MignotLab/SpatialPatternsCollectives/README.md

 ### Additional scripts (linear stability analysis)

-Some scripts related to the linear stability analysis (used for Fig. 2d and Supplementary Text)
+Some scripts related to the linear stability analysis (used for Figure 2d and Supplementary Text)
 are located outside the `scripts/` folder:

 - `simulation/pde_model/linearisation/guzzo_model/main.py`